masterpiga/darktable_sync/README.md

 ### Basic Workflow

-1. **Configure**: Set path to `darktable-cli` and other options (e.g., preview size, number of threads) [only necessary on first run]
+1. **Configure**: Set path to `darktable-cli` and other options (e.g., preview size, number of threads)
+   [only necessary on first run]
-2. **Chose reference and working directory**: in the main app window
+2. **Chose Archive and Session directories**: in the main app window.
+These should be two directories with the same sub-directory structure.
-3. **Scan**: Click the "Scan" buitton to recursively find XMP files with differences
+3. **Scan**: Click the "Scan" buitton to recursively find XMP files with differences in the two directories.
-5. **Decide**: Choose actions for each file (keep reference, keep working, keep both)
+5. **Cull/Decide**: Choose actions for each file (keep archive, keep session, keep both)
-6. **Apply changes**: Execute the selected actions
+6. **Apply changes**: Click on "Execute planned actions" to enforce the decisions that you have taken.
+   Deselect the "dry-run" toggle if you want the changes to be applied for real.

 See `USAGE.md` for more details.

 ### Keyboard Navigation

-If you want, you can use the application without taking your hands away from the keyboard.
+If you want, during the culling phase you can use the application without taking your hands away from the keyboard.
 The default shortcuts are designed for QWERTY layouts.
 If they don't work for you, you can configure them in the preferences:

 - **Up/Down**: Navigate up/down through file list